azarboon/ai-powered-cdk-best-practices/README.md

 Do not hard-code any secrets; instead, use AWS Parameter Store.
 Deploy everything in the us-east-1 region.
 AWS account user name is "cloud_user" Always use CDK to modify infrastructure.
 Avoid making manual changes in the AWS console to resources managed by CDK, as this can cause drift and deployment failures.
-Always run cdk synth to check for errors and review the generated CloudFormation templates.
+Always run `cdk synth` to check for errors and review the generated CloudFormation templates.
 This helps ensure code quality and prevents deploying unintended changes.
+Always keep the architecture diagram in the README updated and high level.
+Ensure arrows accurately show component interactions.
+Size it to fit a page without scrolling, and keep all elements consistent.

 AWS account:
 Account id: *****